Skip to main content

 • “Its challenging battles, engaging storyline, and stunning visuals make it a true masterpiece that you won't want to miss.”

-• “The graphics, while simplistic, are beautifully created with an amazing English dub cast for all the characters.”
+• “The graphics whilst simplistic are beautifully created with an amazing English dub cast for all the characters.”

-• “However, the really cheap and crude artwork for the box art and advertisements really turned me off!”
+• “The artwork for the box art and advertisements is cheap and crude, which is really off-putting.”

-• “The dungeon's art style doesn't change much throughout the game and mostly looks the same.”
+• “The dungeon's art style doesn't change much throughout the game and mostly looks the same, making it visually monotonous.”

 • music